 - Tonsillectomy (surgical removal of the palatine tonsils) may be indicated for massive hypertrophy that results in difficulty breathing or eating.
-Absolute indications are peritonsillar abcess - Tonsillectomies generally are not performed unless other measures are ineffective or the tonsils are so hypertrophied that breathing and eating are difficult. - ► Tonsillectomies are not performed while the tonsils are infected.
+Absolute indications are peritonsillar abcess - Tonsillectomies generally are not performed unless other measures are ineffective or the tonsils are so hypertrophied that breathing and eating are difficult. - ► Tonsillectomies are not performed while the tonsils are infected. - ▶ The adenoids are more susceptible to chronic infection

-- An indication for adenoidectomy is hypertrophy of the tissue to the extent of impairing hearing or interfering with breathing. - Performing only an adenoidectomy if the tonsil tissue appears to be healthy is an increasingly common practice.

-Generally, removal of the tonsils should not occur until

-after 3 or 4 years of age because of the problem of

-excessive blood loss in young children and the possibility

-of regrowth or hypertrophy of lymphoid tissue.
+- An indication for adenoidectomy is hypertrophy of the tissue to the extent of impairing hearing or interfering with breathing. - Performing only an adenoidectomy if the tonsil tissue appears to be healthy is an increasingly common practice. - Generally, removal of the tonsils should not occur until after 3 or 4 years of age because of the problem of excessive blood loss in young children and the possibility of regrowth or hypertrophy of lymphoid tissue.
+The tubal and lingual tonsils often enlarge to compensate for the lost lymphoid tissue, resulting in continued pharyngeal and eustachian tube obstruction.